 - 1 pork tenderloin

-- 2 tbsp whole grain mustard can substitute regular Dijon mustard
+- 2 tablespoon whole grain mustard, can substitute regular Dijon mustard

-- 1 tsp salt t or to taste
+- 1 teaspoon salt t or to taste

 - 1. In a dish large enough to fit the pork, combine all the marinade ingredients.

 - 2. Prepare the tenderloin by removing the silver skin (detailed instructions in above post).
 Place in the dish with the marinade turning to coat.
 Spoon some of the marinade over top of the pork.
 Cover and refrigerate for at least 30 minutes and up to overnight.

 - 3. Pre-heat your grill and lightly oil.
 Remove the pork from the marinade and place on the hot grill.
 Reserve the marinade in a small sauce pan if using as a sauce later.
 Cook the pork for 7-10 minutes per side or until internal temperature reaches 135°F.